mixxxdj/mixxx/source/chapters/livebroadcasting.rst

 **Custom metadata**

- By default, Mixxx broadcasts any artist and track title information of the files that you play.
+ By default, Mixxx broadcasts artist and title information of the files that you play to your listeners.
 You can disable this feature and use your own custom metadata.
 For technical reasons, broadcasting artist and title information is not supported for OGG streams.